Try this simple thought experiment:

 It’s just a guess, but I’ve a feeling that in most of these cases I’m erring on the side of leniency.
 However, I think I can be more certain of this:

-Present day Bromley High Street: 30 minutes; policeman saunters up and says “Come on sir, you’ve made your point – move along or I’ll have to arrest you for obstructing the pavement”.
+Present day Bromley High Street: 30 minutes; policeman saunters up and says “Come on now sir, you’ve made your point – move along or I’ll have to take you in for obstructing the pavement”.

 * * *